top of page

 .

-The zodiac signs of May, are Taurus (until May 20) and Gemini (May 21 onward).
+The zodiac signs are Virgo (until September 22) and Libra (September 23 onward).

 .